artcom/artcom.github.io/_drafts/changi_petal_clouds_mobile_sound.md

 ## Finding a Synchronization Protocol

 Of course the best approach would have been to synchronize ausio sync server and clients via ntp to cope with the nondeterministic timing of data packets transmitted over the internet.
 Since NTP is based on UDP and most mobile network carriers block UDP traffic this would not have worked.
-Even the handling of regular websockets can be very difficult because of the problematic proxy configurations of the carriers.
+Even the handling of regular websockets can be very difficult because of the sometimes problematic proxy configurations of some carriers.

 So we decided to use websockets and a heuristic approach to deal with timing jitter.
 To make the websocket connection as robust as possible we used [Socket.IO](https://github.com/socketio).
-This framework wraps websocket communication inside an own protocol, which enables a client to constantly up- or downgrade from websocket to long polling etc.
+This framework wraps websocket communication inside an own protocol, which enables a client to easily up- or downgrade from websocket to long polling etc.

 To eliminate jitter at least a bit the server sends a `sync` message to the client: